 Driving in Mumbai

-New arrivals mostly prefer to get around using a private car in Mumbai.
-These can be hired through various agencies and usually come with a personal driver; employers often hire them for their expat employees.
+Expats mostly prefer to get around using a private car in Mumbai.
+These can be rented through various car rental agencies where a personal driver can also be hired; employers often hire drivers for their expat employees too.

 Walking in Mumbai